Mousami7/LLM-Performance-Evaluation-for-Price-Prediction-in-Crypto-Stocks/README.md

 # LLM-Performance-Evaluation-for-Price-Prediction-in-Crypto-Stocks
-This project aims to compare the performance of various open-source Large Language Models (LLMs) in predicting the price movements of cryptocurrencies and stocks.
-The goal is to assess how well these models handle price prediction tasks in financial markets with different levels of volatility, such as cryptocurrencies and traditional stocks.
+This repository contains the code and resources for the master's thesis "The Comparison of The Performance of Open-Source LLMs In the Prediction of Price Movements of Cryptocurrencies and Stocks"  This project aims to compare the performance of various open-source Large Language Models (LLMs) in predicting the price movements of highly volatile cryptocurrencies and relatively stable stocks.
 # Project Overview
-The project explores the use of open-source LLMs (like GPT-based models) to predict price movements and evaluates their performance against the backdrop of highly volatile cryptocurrencies and relatively stable stock markets.
+The project investigates the potential of open-source LLMs (e.g., GPT-2, FinBERT, and LLaMA) in predicting price movements, focusing on their adaptability to sentiment-driven and volatility-sensitive markets like cryptocurrencies and stocks.

-## Objective: To determine which open-source LLM provides the best performance in predicting cryptocurrency and stock prices.
+## Objective: Determine which open-source LLM provides the best performance for price prediction in cryptocurrencies and stocks.
-## Scope: Fine-tuning and testing of different LLMs for both cryptocurrency and stock price forecasting, followed by a comparative analysis of their performances.
+## Scope:
+-Fine-tuning LLMs for financial time-series forecasting.
+-Evaluating hybrid approaches, such as combining LSTM with FinBERT and GPT-2.
+-Comparative analysis of the models' performance using metrics like MSE, RMSE, and Directional Accuracy (DA).
 # Features
 ## Data Sources: